 Looking for a new hobby?
 Want to brighten your home?
 Want to improve your air quality?
-Want a low maintenance pet?
+Want a low-maintenance pet?
 Look no further than the houseplant!
-If you are curious about starting an indoor garden or just want to try your hand at keeping a plant alive we have you covered!
-Below are a variety of foliage that are perfect for beginner plant parents or new varieties to add to your current collection.
+If you are curious about starting an indoor garden or just want to try your hand at keeping a plant alive, we have you covered!
+Below is a variety of foliage perfect for beginner plant parents or new varieties to add to your current collection.

 This popular easy plant requires well-draining soil with moderate moisture.
 Water these plants after they dry out a bit and make sure they don’t get soggy.
 Overwatering and bright sun can cause leaves to burn.
 If they do, merely snip the dead ends.
-These plants will make little babies that when 2” can be pruned and propagated to make more for your home!
+These plants will make little babies that, when 2 inches, can be pruned and propagated to make more for your home!

 Fiddle Leaf Fig

-A member of the Sansevieria family and she is very forgiving!
+A member of the Sansevieria family, she is very forgiving!
 Low light, bright light, and she can withstand missed waterings.
 These plants are a breeze, very beautiful, and eventually provide baby plants you can propagate.

 *CAUTION poisonous to pets!